zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/snowflake/mendix-data-loader.md

 ## Current Limitations

-* Exposing an association in an OData service is as a link is not supported yet by the Mendix Data Loader.
+* Exposing an association in an OData service as a link is not supported yet by the Mendix Data Loader.
 Instead, choose the **As an associated object id** option in your OData settings.
 This option will store the associated object ID in the table, but not explicitly as foreign key.
-* The Mendix Data Loader supports single endpoint (OData) ingestion.
-If you want to ingest data from multiple endpoint, you can do this by ingesting the data from each endpoint separately one by one.
-Make sure to assign a different staging schema for every ingestion you do, or the previous ingestions will be overwritten.
-The ability to ingest data from multiple endpoints in one go will be added in a future release.
 * The Mendix Data Loader always ingests all the data exposed by the OData published by your Mendix application.
 If you do not want to ingest all of the data inside the exposed entities, you must filter the data at the Mendix/OData side.
 * The Mendix Data Loader does not support custom domains for Mendix applications when using pagination in published OData services.
 This is because the OData response always returns the base domain's root URL, regardless of the custom domain being used.
 As a result, the call for the next page fails because the returned root URL does not have a corresponding network rule in Snowflake.